smaurice101/readthedocs/docs/source/tmlbuilds.rst

        'authentication failures' will affect the patternscore.
    * - localsearchtermfolder
-     - You can specify a folder containing search terms.
-TML
+     - You can specify folders containing search terms.

+       These are local folders that contain search terms.
+These local

+       folder must exist under your /rawdata mapping that you did when

+       start the TSS container: Refer to: Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_

-       will read this folder based on the interval in seconds
+       TML will read this folder based on the interval in seconds

        set in the field **localsearchtermfolderinterval**